ApolloTheGreekGod/uptimerobo/README.md

 - Create a pull request

 # How does this run?
-This is ran in heroku free.
+This is ran using heroku free plan.